mattmalcher/Healthcare-Data-Processing/Readme.md

 The spreadsheets include numerous Merged cells which makes it harder to extract the labels for the data.
 * To work around this the script uses manually edited schema files as a key to map data values to labels.

-Fixing these things would be helpful going forwards.
+Fixing these issues with the data would be helpful going forwards!

 # Notes on Software
-These notes outline the structure of the scripts to assist anyone wanting to modify or expand upon them
+These notes outline the structure of the scripts to assist anyone wanting to modify or expand upon them.

 ## Reading Excel Files Using Python
 The people at http://www.python-excel.org recommends openpyxl for reading and writing Excel 2010 files.
 This can be installed using `pip3 install openpyxl`.